proxytype/Explorer-Delete-Protection/README.md

 # Explorer-Delete-Protection
-Protect files under a specific folder from delete or move by the user.
+Protect files under a specific folder from delete or move by the user using explorer.exe.

 ## Requierments:
 Microsoft Detours Library - https://github.com/microsoft/Detours